changkaryee/Portable-Polarization-Camera/README.md

 Introduction:
 During the summer of 2022, I began to work on a portable polarization camera.
 Thanks to Dr. Yao’s optical research lab, I was able to gain the knowledge needed to execute this project.
 My mentor, Jia Wei Zhuo, was an integral part of this process because he was the one who taught and introduced me to photonics.

-Objective:
+Problem:
 After my Internship at Dr. Yao’s optical research lab, I gained a good understanding about photonics.
 However, when I realized that optical engineering is overlooked by highschool students, I wanted to give it the attention and awareness it deserves.
+Objective:
 By producing a portable polarization camera, I will be able to teach and share to students about the beauty of optical engineering.

 Setup:
 3D print all of the pieces in the folder-